Kanban card

 What are the character limits for each field?

-Each data field in your Kanban Tool cards has a set character limit to ensure optimal performance and data integrity.
-Here’s a summary of the maximum number of characters allowed in each type of field:
+To keep your Kanban Tool cards running smoothly and maintain data integrity, each field type has a set character limit.
+Here’s a quick rundown of the maximum number of characters allowed for each:

 type format comments char limit